University of Memphis basketball faces fine, probation but no ban

 The penalties do not include any ban on postseason play for the Tigers or a suspension of Coach Penny Hardaway.

-A press conference has been scheduled for Tuesday to discuss a decision regarding the NCAA’s investigation of the University of Memphis basketball team.
-It is scheduled to take place on Zoom at 10 a.m.
+The panel member was adamant that they believe Hardaway when he says he was unaware that top recruit James Wiseman was ineligible.

+We have finally arrived at the end of an extremely challenging period, and I could not be more grateful.
+Tiger Nation, you have my eternal gratitude for continuing to believe in us and supporting us.
+Our University and athletic department leadership worked tirelessly to help present the facts of our case.
+Brighter days are ahead, and we cannot wait to share in future successes as one Memphis.Penny Hardaway University of Memphis Head Men’s Basketball Coach

-The University of Memphis faces multiple Level I and Level II NCAA violations stemming from an 18-month investigation into the Tiger’s Men’s Basketball program.
-Penny Hardaway was allegedly involved in one Level I and two Level II violations, according to the IARP.
+The University of Memphis faces multiple NCAA violations stemming from an 18-month investigation into the Tiger’s Men’s Basketball program.

 The NCAA Complex Case Unit claimed that there has been a pattern of noncompliance within the Tigers program under Penny Hardaway, and he failed to demonstrate that he promoted an atmosphere of compliance.